bcgov/platform-developer-docs/src/docs/app-monitoring/sysdig-monitor-create-monitoring-dashboards.md

 Every dashboard is linked to a user account on Sysdig for ownership.
 If the user or team is deleted, either from the Sysdig console or the sysdig-team custom resource, all related dashboards will be deleted too.

-Once a dashboard is deleted, you can't get it back.
+Once a dashboard is deleted, you can not get it back.
 That's why it's highly recommended to use the [Sysdig API](https://docs.sysdig.com/en/docs/developer-tools/sysdig-rest-api-conventions/) to manage your custom dashboards as code manifests.
 If you ever lose a dashboard, you can easily recover it from the manifest.

 ---